FY2025 Financial Report

 Looking Forward

-In FY2023, the Institute continues its effort on improving operating efficiencies, aligning resources with the Institute’s strategic plan to guarantee its superior service to students and outstanding academic deliveries.
+As detailed above, the Institute enters the FY26 from a position of strength.
+In FY26, the Institute continues its effort on improving operating efficiencies, continuing its effort on cost containment, and aligning resources with Institute’s strategic plan to guarantee its superior service to students and outstanding academic deliveries.